 Cloud platforms now offer native MLOps solutions that abstract much of the complexity.

-- Drag-and-drop pipeline builder
+- 🔵 Azure Machine Learning: Drag-and-drop pipeline builder and Responsible AI toolkit.

 Case Study: MLOps in Action